How Can a Licensed Psychotherapist Help Adults in Newbury Park, CA ?

 What Does a Psychotherapist in Newbury Park Help With?

 As a psychotherapist in Newbury Park, I help adults understand what is going on beneath the surface.
 Often, symptoms like anxiety or irritability are just the tip of the iceberg.
+As a Licensed Marriage and Family Therapist, I bring a relationship-focused lens to help adults identify patterns and build practical tools for change.

-Clients usually reach out because they are dealing with:
+Clients often reach out for support with:

 ● Ongoing anxiety or stress